charbelraffoul/ada-website/index.md

 Other teams tell different stories.
 Airlines sit in the opposite corner: when oil prices collapse, they benefit from cheaper fuel costs.
 Marine Shipping and Oil & Gas Refining show strong negative exposure to oil price crashes, losing roughly 7-10% during negative shock months.
-Meanwhile, defensive teams like Grocery Stores and regulated Utilities cluster near the origin — these departments barely react to the boss's announcements, operating steadily regardless of oil market drama.
+Meanwhile, defensive teams like Grocery Stores and regulated Utilities cluster near the origin, these departments barely react to the boss's announcements, operating steadily regardless of oil market drama.
 </p>

 <p class="ds-lead">
-At the sector level, the Energy department shows a moderate positive tilt: it gains about 5% when oil surges but loses only 3% when oil crashes — a relatively resilient department overall.
+At the sector level, the Energy department shows a moderate positive tilt: it gains about 5% when oil surges but loses only 3% when oil crashes, a relatively resilient department overall.
 Consumer Cyclical sits slightly below the diagonal, reflecting the airline and transportation teams within it that benefit from oil price drops.
 </p>